ecivis/nice-tokens/README.md

 Nice Tokens
 ===========

-This is a tiny Java project with goal of creating tokens that have the following properties:
+This is a tiny Java project with purpose of generating tokens that have the following properties:
-* varying length
+* Varying length

-    In contrast to hash output with a constant length, _nice tokens_ are expressed with only as many character as required to represent the token value.
+    In contrast to hash output or a UUID with a constant length, _nice tokens_ are expressed with only as many character as required to represent the token value.
 The actual length is random and depends on the number of bytes used to generate a random value -- what I call the "token byte space."
 Cryptographers probably have a proper name for this, and perhaps they'll chime in.
-* properly randomized
+* Properly randomized

     The PRNG used in the project is the `SHA1PRNG` algorithm from the default provider, accessed using `SecureRandom`.
 The implementation from the Sun provider is fast enough and well seeded with an OS entropy source.
 It's good enough.
-* short
+* Short

     Given a token byte space of 8 bytes, resulting token values encoded with base 36 won't exceed 13 characters.
 They could be more compactly encoded with Base64, that has some other considerations.
-* web friendly
+* Web friendly

     Two built-in encoders (`BASE36` and `BASE64_URLSAFE`) produce token strings that can be placed in a URL without worry.

+The itch Nice Token serves to scratch is as a source of tokens for a short URL redirection service.
+A batch of tokens are created in advance, validated for uniqueness, and saved for future use.
+In practice, a big batch of tokens are sent as one argument via JDBC to a stored procedure that maintains the token pool.
+The redirection service then issues one token as requested, updating the values for destination, click count, expiration, and so forth.

 Usage
 -----